Edwin97/DoorRush/README.md

 DoorRush iOS App is developed by [Edwin Chan](https://twitter.com/EdwinChan97) and written in Swift 5.

-Purpose of this repo is to show how ViewControllers can be managed.

 <h3 align="center">
 <kbd><img src="screenshot.gif" width="300" alt="Screenshot of DoorRush iOS App" /></kbd>
 </h3>